The BEST Mexican Hot Chocolate

 The coffee liqueur compliments the chocolate and cinnamon tones perfectly.
 It is very sweet though and specially if you’re drinking with a pan dulce, I don’t recommend you have all this sugar too often.

-Recipe for Vegan Mexican Hot Chocolate
+Recipe for Authentic Vegan Mexican Hot Chocolate

 Mexican Hot Chocolate Recipe (vegan)